gbisaga/devops/aws-devops-deployment-options.md

   - All at once - fastest but downtime - rollback by redeploy
   - Rolling - rollback by redeploy
   - Rolling with Additional Batch - rollback by redeploy
-  - Immutable - rollback by redeploy
+  - Immutable - rollback by redeploy (maybe faster than rolling)
   - Blue/green (Immutable + swap URL) - rollback by swap URL

 ### OpsWorks